tobya/DocTo/pages/all/ConvertXLSToFileCSV.md

  - `-XL`   This is a conversion using Microsoft Excel.
  - `-f`   The File or directory to be converted
- - `-o`   The File or Directory where you would like the converted file to be written to.
+ - `-o`   The Output File or Directory where you would like the converted file to be written to.
  - `-T`   The file format type that is being converted to